JoshGo6/GitSubmodules/SubmodulesInGit.md

 git submodule update --remote <name of submodule>
 ```

 If you don't know the name of the submodule, see the `.gitmodules` file.
-Now [Add and commit changes](#add-and-commit-changes).
+Now [add and commit the changes](#add-and-commit-changes).

 ### Update one submodule from specified branch